eremedia/Google-Analyticator/readme.txt

 Please visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html#screenshots) for the latest screenshots.

 == Changelog ==

+= 4.3.3 =
+* Corrects XHTML validator errors present in the stat widget.
+* Removes some stray code.

 = 4.3.2 =
 * Adds support for WordPress' new changelog readme.txt standard.
 Version information is now available from within the plugin updater.